MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 ### DFCI versus SEMM

-Until now, managing firmware required enrolling devices into Surface Enterprise Management Mode (SEMM) with the overhead of ongoing manual IT-intensive tasks.
+Previously, managing firmware required enrolling devices into Surface Enterprise Management Mode (SEMM) with the overhead of ongoing manual IT-intensive tasks.
 As an example, SEMM requires IT staff to physically access each PC to enter a two-digit pin as part of the certificate management process.
 Although SEMM remains a good solution for organizations in a strictly on-premises environment, its complexity and IT-intensive requirements make it costly to use.

-Now with newly integrated UEFI firmware management capabilities in Microsoft Intune, the ability to lock down hardware is simplified and easier to use with new features for provisioning, security, and streamlined updating all in a single console, now unified as [Microsoft Endpoint Manager](https://www.microsoft.com/microsoft-365/microsoft-endpoint-manager).
+ With integrated UEFI firmware management capabilities in Microsoft Intune, the ability to lock down hardware is simplified and easier to use with new features for provisioning, security, and streamlined updating all in a single console, now unified as [Microsoft Endpoint Manager](https://www.microsoft.com/microsoft-365/microsoft-endpoint-manager).
 The following figure shows UEFI settings viewed directly on the device (left) and viewed in the Endpoint Manager console (right).

 ![UEFI settings shown on device (left) and in the Endpoint Manager console (right)](images/uefidfci.png)